klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 <!-- Someone needed to put my feet back on the ground. -->
 <!-- Someone needed to bring me back to reality. -->

-After high-school I moved to the south of Sweden to study engineering at Lund University.
+After high-school, I moved to the south of Sweden to study engineering at Lund University.
 During the first year, soon after I had watched The Matrix, I began a course in linear algebra.
 Our teacher was [Magnus Fontes](https://portal.research.lu.se/en/persons/magnus-fontes) and he was brilliant.
-With wits, he filled our minds with vectors and linear transformations, represented by _matrices_ -- lo and behold.
+With wits, he filled our minds with vectors and linear transformations, represented by _matrices_.

-He gave a motivation lecture, where he illustrated how his own research (in [harmonic analysis](https://en.wikipedia.org/wiki/Harmonic_analysis)) applies to the brewing of beer and to synthesizers in electronic music.
+Once he gave a motivation lecture, where he illustrated how his own research (in [harmonic analysis](https://en.wikipedia.org/wiki/Harmonic_analysis)) applies to the brewing of beer and to synthesizers in electronic music.
-Then suddenly, in-between sentences, he said:
+Suddenly, in-between sentences, he said:

 "It's a well-hidden secret among math professors that most problems can't be solved."